-An encoded radio station may compile a podcast of its on-air encoded signal.
-In select circumstances, the radio station may receive listening credit when a Panelist listens to an encoded radio podcast.
+An encoded radio station may digitize its signal as an audio file and make that file available for a user to download and replay.
+The broadcaster may digitize the station's encoded on-air signal for this purpose.
+In select circumstances, the radio station may receive listening credit when a Panelist downloads and replays the audio file.
 For additional information, see this DOM's 'Reporting Policies' chapter.